OfficeDev/teams-toolkit/packages/fx-core/resource/upgrade-change-logs.md

 ### Environment Specific Configuration Files
 Teams Toolkit now supports creating multiple environments for a project, and you can customize the configurations for a specific environment, for example using different app names in the manifest for different environments.
 You can read more about what you can do in [this wiki](https://github.com/OfficeDev/TeamsFx/wiki/Enable-Preview-Features-in-Teams-Toolkit#managing-multiple-environments-in-teams-toolkit).

+## Know what you need to do
+### Provision resource with bot
+If you have already provisioned the bot service before the migration, and you want to continue to use the bot service after the migration, please provision again.
+We will create a new bot service for this project, and other resources will not change.

+### Use exsiting resource instead of provision new resources
+You may need to modify the project settings file manually following [the guid](If you have already provisioned the bot service before the migration, and you want to continue to use the bot service after the migration, please provision again.
+We will create a new bot service for this project, and other resources will not change.)
 ## Restore Your Project Configurations
 Read this [wiki](https://aka.ms/teamsfx-migration-guide) if you want to restore your configuration files or learn more about this upgrade.